Frequently Asked Questions

 Adopting automated vulnerability remediation transforms the efficiency and effectiveness of enterprise security programs.
 The primary advantage is speed.
 Automation compresses time-to-remediate from weeks to hours.
 But beyond velocity, automation improves consistency, reduces manual labor and enhances risk-based visibility.

-• Accelerate remediation timelines: Automation can reduce mean time to remediation (MTTR) by up to 80% or more (a study from Tamnoon cited an 87.5% drop vs. manual remediation), during days into hours or even minutes.
+• Accelerate remediation timelines: Automation can reduce mean time to remediation (MTTR) by up to 80% or more (a study from Expel cited an 87.5% drop vs. manual remediation), during days into hours or even minutes.

 • Reduce manual effort: Teams can offload repetitive scanning, ticketing and patching tasks and focus on higher-value security work.
 Moreover, threat exposure automation helps maintain up-to-date posture for your security environment.